Art: Studium

 The interdisciplinary and joint study programme of geosciences and agricultural sciences qualifies students on a scientific basis for specific fields of activity and professions (e.g. environmental, spatial and landscape planning).
 The study programme focuses on the requirements for the protection of water, soil and nature.
 It provides the basics for practice-oriented activities as well as for scientific work in research centres, universities, consultancies, agencies and authorities.

-Depending on the choice of elective modules, the programme qualifies students for the following sectors: Universities and research institutes, scientific and economic service sector on a national or international level such as in authorities and agencies, consulting and engineering offices as well as industry.
+Depending on the choice of elective modules, the programme qualifies students for the following sectors: universities and research institutes, scientific and economic service sector on a national or international level such as in authorities and agencies, consulting and engineering offices as well as industry.

 The MSc Management of Natural Resources is accredited.
 For more information, please visit the website of the Accreditation Council.